hulvdan/cookier/TASKS_HULVDAN.md

 * stats: % Burning Speed: Increases or decreases the rate of which Burn ticks for damage.
 * stats: Burning Spread: Increases the amount of times Burn spreads.
 * stats: Knockback
-* stats: % Double Material Chance: Increases the chance of gaining double materials when picking up Materials
 * stats: Trees: Increases the amount of Trees that spawn.
 See the Wiki page for details.
 * stats: % Enemies
 * spread mobs apart (use force?)